jwalton3141/jwalton3141.github.io/_posts/2018-08-27-Efficient-effective-sample-size-python.md

 To assess how our vectorisation improves the performance of the computation we need a simple example and some MCMC output to assess.

 Here I shall consider that we wish to infer the location parameters \\( (\mu\_1, \mu\_2)^T \\) of a bivariate normal distribution with covariance given by the identity matrix, and observations \\( (x, y) \\).
-We shall simulate a random walk [Metropolis--Hastings algorithm](https://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm#Formal_derivation).
+We shall simulate a random walk [Metropolis--Hastings algorithm](https://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm#Formal_derivation) with uniform prior beliefs.
 For this simple example a Metropolis--Hastings algorithm is overkill --- but it provides us a quick way to get our hands on some correlated samples.
 The code below will simulate 4 separate chains, each with different initialisations and each chain making 10,000 iterations of the MH algorithm.

 ```py
 # Number of iterations and number of runs to make